ASP.NET 4 Beta 2 Breaking Changes

-This document describes changes that have been made for the .NET Framework version 4 Beta 2 release (that is, the ASP.NET 4 Beta 2 release) that can potentially affect applications that were created using earlier releases, including the ASP.NET 4 Beta 1 release.
+This document describes changes that have been made for the .NET Framework version 4 release that can potentially affect applications that were created using earlier releases, including the ASP.NET 4 Beta 1 and Beta 2 releases.

 Contents